-Yet, when we talk about unblocking, NordVPN or ExpressVPN does a better job – we were unable to run Netflix on any of Astrill’s Canadian servers, with Australia and Germany also denying our request to have some Netflix’n’Chill.
+Yet, regarding unblocking, NordVPN or ExpressVPN will do a better job.
+We were unable to run Netflix on any of Astrill’s Canadian servers, with Australia and Germany also denying our request to have some Netflix’n’Chill.
 But we are optimistic and have a feeling that in the future Astrill will not make your popcorn go cold.

 The cheapest plan is $8.33/month if you pay for one year.
 Taking a monthly option is very costly – $15.90/month.
 This is more expensive than ExpressVPN’s or NordVPN’s, which are considered the top products and worth every penny they charge.

 If you are in Asia, you might need that extra speed. +$10/month gives you a VIP-server service that increases speed – something important for those connecting from distant locations and wanting to watch Netflix on the best possible quality.

 To learn more about the pricing plans and how Astrill fares as an overall VPN for browsing, torrenting, streaming, gaming, see our comprehensive review.